 Key Characteristics:

-Professional writing distinguishes itself from other forms, like academic or creative writing, through several core characteristics:
+Professional writing distinguishes itself from other forms, like academic or creative writing, through several core characteristics.

 Purpose: To inform, persuade, or instruct within an organizational context.